TzorAL/documentation-guide/README.md

 ├── redocly/        # redocly subbfolder: see more info in tutorial.html └── _config.yml     # contains jekyll setup/theme/description
 ```
+- It's important that each github page, has its contents in a seperate subfolder.
+- `_config.yml` must be at the directory where github page is being built (in our case it's `main/docs`)

 2. You can see detailed instrucitons on how to set up each different page (either redocly or jekyll) on the respective subfolder.